saurav-kumar-sah-dev/Kommercen/README.md

 3. Set up environment variables:
    - Create `.env` files in both `backend` and `frontend` directories
-   - Fill in your configuration values (see SETUP.md for details)
+   - Fill in your configuration values (see Environment Variables section below)

 4. Start the development server:
    ```bash